MuhammadHamza335/dynamic-calender/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Features

+This project contains three main screens:

+1. **Ad-hoc Data Screen**:

+   - Displays ad-hoc data in a table.
+   - Features include sorting, hiding, filtering, different views, and pagination.

+2. **Periodic Data Screen**:

+   - Displays a complete calendar of the month.
+   - Highlights the current date.
+   - Shows tasks in the respective date cells.
+   - On hover, displays the complete description of the task.

+3. **Routine Data Screen**:
+   - Displays routine data in a week calendar format.
+   - Tasks are shown as per their row number in the data.
+   - On hover, a yellow tooltip opens displaying all task information.
+   - Highlights the column of the current date.

+## Libraries Used

+- **Material-UI**: For various components like Grid, Typography, Buttons, Paper, Tooltip, etc.
+- **date-fns**: For handling different date formats and converting dates to other formats.

+## Code Structure

+### Inside `src` Folder

+- **pages**: Contains the main page files:

+  - `Adhoc.js`
+  - `Calendar.js`
+  - `WeekCalendar.js`

+- **components**: Contains the code for components used in the pages.

+- **utils**: Contains all the utility functions used in the project.

+  - `utils.js`: Contains all the utility functions used in components.

+- **data**: Contains data files used in the main app:
+  - `AdhocData.js`: Contains the data for the ad-hoc screen, stored and exported as variable `adhocData`.
+  - `PeriodicData.js`: Contains the data for the periodic table screen, stored and exported as variable `periodicData`.
+  - `RoutineData.js`: Contains the data for the routine table screen, stored and exported as variable `routineData`.

 ### `npm test`